RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 **3. Add a wildcard DNS record.** My `internal.white.fm` zone is served by Technitium from static records rather than by external-dns.
 A `*.pages.internal.white.fm → 10.99.5.110` A record therefore has to be added there by hand, alongside the `pages` and `pages-mcp` records. `10.99.5.110` is the Gateway's LoadBalancer address.

-Each piece fails differently, which is what makes this hard to diagnose.
-Without the SAN, you get a cert error.
-Without the listener, you get a TLS handshake failure or a 404 from the wrong listener.
-Without the DNS record, you get `NXDOMAIN`.
-I hit all three in order.
+Each missing component fails differently, which complicates diagnosis.
+Without the SAN, the browser reports a certificate error; without the listener, the outcome is a TLS handshake failure or a 404 from the wrong listener; without the DNS record, resolution produces `NXDOMAIN`.
+I encountered all three conditions in sequence.

 ### Routes